 Understand the Basics:

-Learn how the stock market works, including concepts like stock prices, dividends, and market volatility.
+Before buying the shares initially learn how the stock market works, including concepts like stock prices, dividends, circuit, and market volatility and understand their business model and the sector in which the stock is in.

 Set Financial Goals: